MobilityData/gbfs-validator/README.md

 ![interface](https://github.com/MobilityData/gbfs-validator/assets/2423604/11206e7a-dd64-4133-bb32-eaa391815e60)

-The schemas in `gbfs-validator/versions/schemas` is a git subtree of https://github.com/MobilityData/gbfs-json-schema.
-For more details, see [`gbfs-validator/versions/schemas/README.md`](https://github.com/MobilityData/gbfs-validator/tree/master/gbfs-validator/versions).
+The schemas in `gbfs-validator/versions/gbfs-json-schema` is a git submodule of https://github.com/MobilityData/gbfs-json-schema.

 Questions?
 Please open an issue or reach out on the #gbfs channel on the [MobilityData Slack](https://mobilitydata-io.slack.com/).